eArmada8/Ys8_IT3/README.md

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.
-3. The output can be imported into Blender using DarkStarSword's amazing plugin: https://github.com/DarkStarSword/3d-fixes/blob/master/blender_3dmigoto.py  ("4D" position and normal data import must be enabled.)
+3. The output can be imported into Blender using DarkStarSword's amazing plugin: https://github.com/DarkStarSword/3d-fixes/blob/master/blender_3dmigoto.py (tested on commit [5fd206c](https://raw.githubusercontent.com/DarkStarSword/3d-fixes/5fd206c52fb8c510727d1d3e4caeb95dac807fb2/blender_3dmigoto.py))  ("4D" position and normal data import must be enabled.)
 4. ys8_it3_export_assets.py is dependent on lib_fmtibvb.py, which must be in the same folder.

 ## Usage: